narojkumar99/LightHTTP/README.md

 ### Features
 * Supports HTTP
 * Memory Cache for JSON, Image
-* Supports Various request methods
+* Supports Various request method
 * Request Cancellation etc
 * Auto evict item in cache if not used for recently